alexgenovese/create-dataset-for-training/README.md

-# create-dataset-for-training
+# Create Dataset for training - Blip-2
-It allows to create a tokenized dataset for training based on BLIP-2
+It allows to create a tokenized dataset for training based on BLIP-2 from a bunch of images.